moliver28/research-handbook/content/handbook/resellers/channel-program-guide/mdf.md

 Are from an actively working account - regardless of how many points they have gathered [and/or] are from a group of accounts called `Actively Working Accounts` which is a set of accounts the BDR team has a specific outbound prospecting strategy for.

 The GitLab BDR team will inform you on the records we have worked & send back to you the leads which did not meet the above criteria for your own nurturing.

+Any leads converted into opportunities will have a SQS of Partner Generated but the xDR generated checkbox on the opportunity should be checked in order to credit the opp to both teams.

 ### How to enroll
 If you are a partner running a Q2 MDF campaign, your CMM will be reaching out to you to discuss this value add offering.
 This is a completely optional offering.

 ## Contact us